joshhinds/joshhinds.github.io/learn-seo.md

 # Learn SEO (Search Engine Optimization)

-There are no shortage of places or people promising to teach you SEO.
+There's no shortage of places or people promising to teach you SEO.
 The challenge is finding the folks actually worth listening to and learning from.

 While I have been doing SEO going back to before it was even "officially" called "SEO" -- back when I got started we used to just call it getting real life people to visit our websites without having to pay money in order to do so.
 That was a good thing -- because most of the paid traffic options of today weren't even an option back then :-)